-Addiction and Mental Health Treatment at Lumina Recovery
+PTSD and Drug Addiction Treatment at Lumina Recovery

 Addiction and PTSD Treatment in the United States

-Our team of experienced professionals throughout the United States are committed to guiding you or your loved one every step of the journey through our dual diagnosis PTSD treatment programs.
+Our team of experienced professionals throughout the United States is committed to guiding you or your loved one every step of the journey through our dual diagnosis PTSD treatment programs.
+In the U.S., over 45% of adults with PTSD also have problems with drug or alcohol use, highlighting the prevalence of both PTSD and addiction.
 We focus on getting you closer to recovery, offering support, expertise, and understanding in a safe and nurturing environment.
+PTSD can lead to significant impairment and disability, seriously affecting a person’s quality of life.

 What is Post-Traumatic Stress Disorder (PTSD)?

 PTSD is one of several mental conditions that can be triggered by trauma.
-PTSD disorders are characterized by a range of symptoms that can severely impact an individual’s daily life and overall well-being.
+PTSD disorders are characterized by a range of symptoms that can severely impact an individual’s overall well-being, and approximately 46% of individuals with PTSD also struggle with addictive substances, highlighting the strong link between substance use disorders and PTSD symptoms.

 Causes and Risk Factors